chaincodelabs/research-site/research-intro.md

 ## Security

 Second-layer protocols rely on base layer availability.
-In the LN, for instance, a fraudulent channel closure can be disputed within a given a time window.
+In the LN, for instance, a fraudulent channel closure can be disputed within a given time window.
 Dispute resolution depends on whether the justice transaction is timely broadcast and confirmed.

 Modern research directions include:

 * **Interaction with the base layer.** L2 protocols rely on the base layer for rule enforcement.
 How can we make such enforcement reliable?
 The fundamental challenge is that congestion levels cannot be reliably predicted, which enables attack vectors like [transaction pinning](https://bitcoinops.org/en/topics/transaction-pinning/) and flood-and-loot (see below).
 * **Trustless watchtowers.** An LN user must monitor the Bitcoin blockchain to dispute fraud attempts.
 This task can be delegated to a third-party service called a watchtower.
 How to develop an incentive-compatible and privacy-preserving watchtower protocol?
-A watchtower should be accountable (get paid only if it does its job, and get punished if it doesn't), while knowing as little as possible about its client.
+A watchtower should be accountable (get paid only if it does its job and get punished if it doesn't) while knowing as little as possible about its client.
 A related challenge is to enforce fair completion of in-flight payments after channel closure.
 See a watchtower implementation: [The Eye of Satoshi (rust-teos)](https://github.com/talaia-labs/rust-teos).
 * **Addressing DoS vectors, such as jamming.** Jamming is a denial-of-service attack that involves initiating payments and delaying their finalization.
 Multiple approaches to jamming countermeasures [have been discussed](https://blog.bitmex.com/preventing-channel-jamming/), including new [fee and reputation schemes](https://research.chaincode.com/2022/11/15/unjamming-lightning/).
 How to protect the LN and other L2 protocols from DoS attacks?

 Prior work includes:

 * Harris and Zohar.
-[Flood & Loot: A Systemic Attack On The Lightning Network](https://arxiv.org/abs/2006.08513) describes an attack on the LN whereby an adversary floods the base layer with fraudulent channel closure transaction, causing congestion and preventing justice transactions from getting confirmed.
+[Flood & Loot: A Systemic Attack On The Lightning Network](https://arxiv.org/abs/2006.08513) describes an attack on the LN whereby an adversary floods the base layer with a fraudulent channel closure transaction, causing congestion and preventing justice transactions from getting confirmed.
 The issue might be exacerbated by manipulating the pre-agreed on-chain fees in advance.
 * Mizrahi et al. [Congestion Attacks in Payment Channel Networks](https://arxiv.org/abs/2002.06564) evaluates the cost of channel jamming.
 * Riard and Naumenko.
-[Time-Dilation Attacks on the Lightning Network](https://arxiv.org/abs/2006.01418) explores the implications of eclipse attacks on the LN and shows how a adversary who controls the victim's view of the Bitcoin network can steal LN funds.
+[Time-Dilation Attacks on the Lightning Network](https://arxiv.org/abs/2006.01418) explores the implications of eclipse attacks on the LN and shows how an adversary who controls the victim's view of the Bitcoin network can steal LN funds.
 * Rohrer et al. [Discharged Payment Channels: Quantifying the Lightning Network's Resilience to Topology-Based Attacks](https://arxiv.org/abs/1904.10253) derives the optimal attacker's strategies for channel exhaustion and node isolation in the view of the LN network topology.
 * Tohner et al. [Hijacking Routes in Payment Channel Networks: A Predictability Tradeoff](https://arxiv.org/abs/1909.06890) describes an attack that involves attracting LN payments by advertising low fees and then denying service.
 * Tsabary et al. [MAD-HTLC: Because HTLC is Crazy-Cheap to Attack](https://arxiv.org/abs/2006.12031) indicates a potential for miner bribery attacks in the current LN protocol and proposes a more game-theoretically robust construction for channel updates.